 Students take 30 hours of graduate course work consisting of a minimum of 4 out of 5 Category A courses, and 4 Category B courses.
 Independent study course will not be counted toward graduation in this course only option.
-In the final semester, graduating students must submit a final written research report on a subject specified by a CSE Faculty Committee.
+In the final semester, graduating students must submit a final written research report on a subject specified by a CSE Faculty Committee, administered by a zero credit hour course CSCI 6970 MS Research Report.
 Students are allowed a maximum of 3 credit hours of CS Independent Study (except in Plan III, course only option).
 Students may only take graduate Engineering or graduate Mathematics courses that are offered towards an MS degree in a degree granting department, while at least 21 hours must be CS.
 It is advisable that students get prior approval of a graduate CS advisor before taking any course that does not have a CSCI prefix.
 For example, courses offered through Continuing Education are not counted toward an MS degree in Computer Science.
-The only exception for a student to take a graduate course from any other department is when the course satisfies all of the following conditions:

-- 1. It appears in a graduate program. - 2.
+The only exception for a student to take a graduate course from any other department is when the course satisfies all of the following conditions: - 1.
+It appears in a graduate program. - 2.
 It is taken instead of 3 hours of CS Independent Study. - 3.
 It is approved by the CS Graduate Committee.
 No more than 6 hours may be in the form of on-line courses.
+Notes: